Jalah07/jalah07.github.io/javascript.md

 ## What is JavaScript?
 JavaScript is a programming language that can be used for client-side and server-side.
 It allows you that make your web pages interactive.
-You can do things like make a search bar, automatic refreshing a page, or animate images.
+You can do things like making a search bar, automatically refreshing a page or animate images.
 JavaScript can update and change both HTML and CSS.
 It can calculate, manipulate, and validate data.
 It is supported by all major browsers.

 ## JavaScript Basics